sharedvolume/volume-syncer/README.md

 **Related Issues**
 - Reference any related issues (e.g., "Fixes #123", "Closes #456")

-## License
+## 📄 License

-MIT License - see LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+**Why Apache 2.0?**
+- Enterprise-friendly license allowing commercial use
+- Compatible with most open source and proprietary projects
+- Provides patent protection for users
+- Industry standard for enterprise Kubernetes operators and tools